 I just learned that I was selected to be the winner of the March Ping Homily Book Prize with what I wrote on courage from a non-violent Christian position.
 Shawn at LoFi Tribe is hosting these as a part of the 9rules religion group idea that was started a few months back.
 I really like what the idea of creating a topic and having people write about it over the course of the month and so I am not only excited to have been selected but am looking forward to seeing this project grow.
 To stay up on new Ping Homily please visit Shawn’s Ping Homily page.
 Thanks Shawn for putting this together.

-I’ve been thinking for sometime about doing a how-to for theological and religious blogs as blogging is something I’ve grown increasingly interested in and challenged by.
-There are many how-to blogs, and websites that cover tips on blogging – here are a few that I love to read regularly: Paulstamatiou.com; Emily Robins; Copyblogger; Lorelle; Blogging Pro; A List Apart and Problogger; these are just a few of the people who are dealing with tips on blogging tips, how to write and how to set up your site design.
-Many of the things I will write here are things I’ve learned from those listed above.
-However, none of them really focus on religious based blogging, so I figured I’d help to fill in the gap.
+I’ve been thinking for sometime about doing a short how-to for theological and religious blogs as blogging is something I’ve grown increasingly interested in and challenged by in the past 6 months.
+There are many how-to blogs, and websites that cover tips on blogging – here are a few that I love to read regularly: Paulstamatiou.com; Emily Robins; Copyblogger; Lorelle; Blogging Pro; and Problogger; are these are just a few of the people who are dealing with tips on writing, and setting up your site design.

 I’ve been carrying on for the past week about slowing down in an age of technology; whether this is something we really need to do, why and how we might go about doing it are all questions I am looking at.
 In the last article I talked about multitasking, teenagers, and simplicity.
 I talked a little about how too much of a good thing can take away from our quality of life, and even worse our struggle to become human.
 In our day, there is a real struggle to find space to become fully human, there is so much competition for our loyalty, our money, our attention, and our bodies all of this can be used as advertisements for products, sex, religion, and services.